mLaHire/lc3-asm-vm/README.md

 # Overview
-This project provides an assembler and virtual machine for the educational _LC-3_ 16-bit archictechture, originally designed by Patt and Petel [^1].
+This project provides an assembler and virtual machine for the educational _LC-3_ 16-bit archictechture, originally designed by Patt and Patel [^1].

 ## Specification
 This implementation covers most, but not _all_ of the specification [^2].
 Including,